tandasat/barevisor/src/uefi/README.md

        $ brew install cdrtools
        ```

 2. In the `uefi` directory, run `cargo xtask vmware`.

-3. One the VM started, select the "EFI Internal Shell (Unsupported option)" boot option.

-4. It will automatically load `uefi_hv.efi` as below:
+It will automatically boot a VM, enter the UEFI shell and load `uefi_hv.efi` as below:

     ```text
     startup.nsh> echo -off